-Waldorf Permanent Supportive Housing Program consists of three apartments, each with three bedrooms, providing permanent supportive housing with case management services to formerly homeless male Veterans and non-Veterans.
+Homes for the Brave Waldorf House is a Permanent Supportive Housing Program which consists of three apartments, each with three bedrooms, providing permanent supportive housing with case management services to formerly homeless male Veterans and non-Veterans.
 Each tenant has his own bedroom and shares a kitchen, bathroom, and common living space with two other men.
 Case management is available to assist tenants with money management, daily living skills, transportation assistance, mental health and medical needs monitoring, entitlements, vocational services and recovery from substance use.

 Waldorf House is a permanent supportive house owned and operated by ABRI, Inc. and funded by the U.S. Department of Housing and Urban Development (HUD).
 Waldorf House is located in Bridgeport, CT.
 Residents at Waldorf pay 27% of their gross income for rent, which includes all utilities.
 Residents are independent and are offered supportive services from a case manager.
 These services include money management, assistance with daily living skills, transportation assistance, monitoring of their mental health and medical needs, support around recovery from substance use, help with entitlements, and vocational services.
 The residents also enjoy on-site access to laundry facilities and a backyard space with a garden, gas grill, and picnic area.